ITMO-PTDC-Team/Benchmark-v700/cpp/README.md

 + `-create-default-prefill` — create a default prefill: fill the data structure in half (ignored if `-prefill` argument was already specified).

+## Plotter

+To run large tests with multiple parameters and plot the results, you can use a plotter.
+You can find the details in the folder [plotting](./plotting)

 # Configuring Launch Parameters